Seedawy2002/TS_Task/README.md

    ```bash
    python server.py
    ```
    By default, the server will run on `localhost:5000/process`.
-You can use Postman (import the provided api json file) or any API testing tool to interact with the API.
+You can use Postman (import the provided API JSON file) or any API testing tool to interact with the API.

 ### API Usage